18F/handbook/_pages/travel-leave/leave.md

 ## Time tracking

-18F employees taking planned leave should follow guidance to [Tock when on leave]({{ site.baseurl }}/tock/#tocking-for-out-of-office-time).
+Billable TTS employees taking planned leave should follow guidance to [Tock when on leave]({{ site.baseurl }}/tock/#tocking-for-out-of-office-time).
 For unplanned leave such as sudden illness or family emergency, do what you can to contact your supervisor, and they can help manage the rest on your behalf.

 [HR Links](https://corporateapps.gsa.gov/hr-links/) is GSA's out of office request system and is separate from [Tock]({{ site.baseurl }}/tock), which is TTS' own timekeeping system.
 If you're taking time off, you'll need to make sure you're accounted for in both systems.

 For more information on leave, see the [Benefits class](../benefits#leave) and the [GSA Tools and Equipment class](../gsa-internal-tools).

+## Transferring leave from another federal agency

+Annual Leave and Sick Balances can take up to 3 pay periods to transfer to GSA depending on the speed of your previous payroll provider.
+If you have your final Earnings and Leave Statement available from your previous agency, you can send a copy to [kc-payroll.finance@gsa.gov](mailto:kc-payroll.finance@gsa.gov) to expedite the process.